sopiriye/projectUserLog/README.md

 git clone https://github.com/sopiriye/projectUserLog.git
 ```
 ### 2. Start Your Local Server
-You can use XAMPP, Laragon, or the native PHP server.
+You can use the native PHP server.

 ### 3. Create a MySQL Database
 Create a DB called projectUserLog and import the SQL schema (projectUserLog.sql) or generate it manually.